Consensus-Based Optimization Methods Converge Globally: Global convergence of consensus-based optimization

-Theorem~\ref{thm:global_convergence_main} proves an exponential convergence to the global minimizer of $\CE \in \CC(\bbR^d)$ in mean-field law under Assumptions~\ref{asm:zero_global}--\ref{asm:icp} and the minimalistic assumption~\eqref{eq:condition_initial_measure} about the initial configuration $\rho_0$. {The latter assumption is by no means a restriction, as it would anyhow hold immediately for $\rho_t$ for any $t>0$ in view of the diffusive character of the dynamics~\eqref{eq:fokker_planck}.
-Additionally, as we clarify in the next section, this condition does neither mean nor require that for finite particle approximations, some particle needs to be in the vicinity of the minimizer~$\globmin$ at time~$t=0$.
+The assumption $\globmin\in\supp(\rho_0)$ about the initial configuration~$\rho_0$ is \revisedTwo{not really} a restriction, as it would anyhow hold immediately for $\rho_t$ for any $t>0$ in view of the diffusive character of the dynamics~\eqref{eq:fokker_planck}, see Remark~\ref{remark:lem:lower_bound_probability}.
+Additionally, as we clarify in the next section, this condition does neither mean nor require that, for finite particle approximations, some particle needs to be in the vicinity of the minimizer~$\globmin$ at time~$t=0$.
 It is actually sufficient that the empirical measure~$\empmeasure{t}$ weakly approximates the law~$\rho_t$ uniformly in time.
-We rigorously explain this mechanism in the subsequent Section \ref{subsec:convergence_probability}.} {A lower bound on the rate of convergence in~\eqref{eq:thm:global_convergence_main:V}} is $(1-\tau)(2\lambda-d\sigma^2)$, which can be made arbitrarily close to $(2\lambda-d\sigma^2)$ at the cost of taking $\alpha \rightarrow \infty$ to allow for $\tau \rightarrow 0$.
-We note that the rate $(2\lambda-d\sigma^2)$ coincides with the numerically observed rate in Example \ref{ex:numerical_example}.
-The condition $2\lambda > d\sigma^2$ is necessary, both in theory and practice, to avoid overwhelming the dynamics by the random exploration term.
-The dependency on $d$ can be eased by replacing the isotropic Brownian motion in the dynamics with an anisotropic Brownian motion \cite{carrillo2019consensus,fornasier2021convergence}.
+We rigorously explain this mechanism in Section~\ref{subsec:convergence_probability}.